logicwind/react-native-rn-in-app-update/README.md

 ### That's it.
 Configuration done.
 No need to add anything in your application js file.

+## How to test in-app-update?
+Please find testing instruction [here](https://developer.android.com/guide/playcore/in-app-updates/test#:~:text=Use%20internal%20app%20sharing%20to,to%20share%20your%20app%20internally)

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details